You know how sometimes you don’t mind getting the paints out but you don’t want to get too messy? I think this sheep craft could be the answer!

 - Black card

-- Now it's time for the squeezing!
-Fold the piece of paper in half again and squeeze the paint around being careful not to go too close to the edge.
+- Fold your in half again and squeeze the paint around being careful not to go too close to the edge.

 - Open the paper back out and leave it to dry.